shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 My work centers on connecting the dots between cutting-edge AI — like generative and agentic models — and everyday business impact.
 I am endlessly curious about how technology drives enterprise value, which is why you will also find me pursuing my Evening MBA in Finance & Leading Innovative Organizations at Santa Clara University Leavey School of Business.

-I love building smart solutions, leading high-performing teams, and looking toward future corporate board leadership.
+I love building smart solutions, leading high-performing teams, and bridging the gap between technical innovation and executive financial strategy.
 Let’s connect and chat about where tech is taking us next!
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________

 #### BIG TECH LEADERSHIP HIGHLIGHTS